donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 When the published results depend on data, the RDC must refer to them.
 There are two ways to document the data on which the published results depend:

 1. If the data is represented in the repository as one or more DACs, the RDC must be associated with the corresponding DACs by specifying the DAC identification numbers.
 Only closed DACs can be associated with the RDC.
 A single closed DAC may be associated to  multiple RDCs.
-2. If the data (as defined in _5 Data, Metadata, and Attributes_) is not represented in the repository as one or more closed DACs, the researcher must add the data to the RDC or document the source of the data by means of a PID.
+2. If the data (as defined in _5 Data, Metadata, and Attributes_) is not represented in the repository as one or more closed DACs, the researcher must add the data to the RDC or document the source of the data by means of a persistent identifier.
 This situation applies, for instance, when the DAC is not yet closed, or when the data were collected at another institute.
 It also applies when the published results only depend on computer scripts (as in modeling work), in which case these scripts must be added tot the RDC.

 If the data is represented in the repository, then the collaborators on the RDC must obtain the right to access the relevant data in the DACs.
 If collaborators on the RDC do not have this right, there are two ways for these collaborators to get access: